SSonikaa/Current-affairs-of-India-/README.md

 2. Navigate to the project directory in your terminal.
 3. Install dependencies by running `npm install`.
 4. Start the development server by running `npm start`.
-5. Open your browser and visit `http://localhost:3000` to view the app.